HudsonLubinga/Loan-Prediction-Status-Model/README.md

 ## 🔍 Project Overview

+In modern financial services, automated systems for assessing loan applications are essential.

 This project presents a **Machine Learning-based Loan Status Prediction System** built to assist financial institutions in evaluating the likelihood of a loan being approved.
 Using demographic and financial attributes of applicants, the model predicts whether a loan will be approved (`Y`) or rejected (`N`).

 It includes: